DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-- Download the above checker image to a folder called **images** within your Maya scene folder - if you're using the provided Maya scene, the folder will have the extension: *UVMapping » images*
+- Download the above checker image to a folder called **images** within your Maya scene folder - if you're using the provided Maya scene, the folder will have the extension: *3DAssetPipeline » images*